Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

 \subsubsection{First-order measures of mixing}

-For the case shown in the upper cavity of Fig.~\ref{mkh8}, i.e. with the blob initially located around a hyperbolic point, we now consider the statistical measures of the quality of the mixed state.
+For the case shown in the upper cavity of Fig.~\ref{mkh8}, i.e. with the blob initially located around a hyperbolic point, we consider the statistical measures of the quality of the mixed state.
 For this purpose the area of the cavity is covered with cells of uniform size.
 The evolution of the three criteria based on the coarse-grained density $D$ is shown in Fig.~\ref{mea-dyn} for different cell sizes.
-The mixing process is characterized by a decrease of square density $\langle D^2 \rangle/\langle D \rangle^2$ (Fig.~\ref{mea-dyn}(a), by a decrease of the intensity of segregation $I$ (Fig.~\ref{mea-dyn}(b), and by an increase of the entropy $e^2/e_0^2$ (Fig.~\ref{mea-dyn}(c).
+The mixing process is characterized by a decrease of square density $\langle D^2 \rangle/\langle D \rangle^2$ (Fig.~\ref{mea-dyn}(a)), by a decrease of the intensity of segregation $I$ (Fig.~\ref{mea-dyn}(b)), and by an increase of the entropy $e^2/e_0^2$ (Fig.~\ref{mea-dyn}(c)).
 The three curves in each figure correspond to three different cell sizes, the labels 1, 2 and 3 corresponding to $\delta = 0.1a$, $\delta = 0.05a$ and $\delta = 0.025a$, respectively.
-From Figs~\ref{mea-dyn}(a,b) it follows that the intensity and the square density show the same evolution but over different scales.
+From Figs~\ref{mea-dyn}(a,b) it follows that the intensity and the square density show the same evolution but over different scales: the square density has values approximately in the range between 20 and 2; and the intensity is in the range between 1 and 0.
 As the intensity always lies in the same range (0,1), using this criterion it is possible to compare mixing processes for different values of the ratio $S_b/S$ and to compare different mixtures with the same ratio $S_b/S$.
 For instance, it is easy to answer the question after how much time of mixing the intensity of segregation will have some given value for different box sizes (which basically represents the problem of scaling in mixing processes), by drawing a horizontal line: $I=const$.
 By stating that a mixture is uniform enough, for a given box size, when $I$ is less than some minimum value $I_{min}$, we know how long we have to proceed with the mixing for other box sizes, i.e., for differently sized mixers.
 For example, if $I_{min}=0.05$, then, for the box size $\delta=0.1a$ (curve 1, Fig.~\ref{mea-dyn}(b)) the mixture is uniform for $t/T>25$ according to this requirement.